andlogreg/free-genai-bootcamp-2025/backend_technical_specs.md

 ## Technical Requirements

-- Backed to be built with Golang
+- Backend to be built with Golang
 - Use SQLite3 as the database
 - Use Gin or Fiber as the web framework -> Decided on Gin (see below)
 - We should use a task runner (TBD which one)